Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 For claims based on work travel costs, your best tool is a list of the temporary worksites you've travelled to.
 It doesn't need to be a blow-by-blow account if you can't remember every last detail.
 However, the more information you have, the happier you'll be when your refund arrives.

-If you used your own vehicle for your work journeys, MOT certificates are very helpful.
+If you used your own vehicle for your work journeys, MOT certificates are very helpful in supporting your mileage expenses.
 For other costs, receipts are great for claims against food, accommodation and so on.
 Again, you don't need your entire life-story to get your tax back.
 Whatever paperwork you have to back up your claim will make things easier and smoother, though.
 For people paid through CIS, your monthly contractor statements will do a good job of showing HMRC what you've been paid.
 They'll also prove how much tax you've had taken out through the system.

 Even if you've never claimed tax back before, there might still be time to get back what you're owed for previous years.
 You can actually claim back tax from 4-years ago and it's free to find out if you qualify, so don't let the opportunity slip away.Start for free